Kelli Ward led a push to overturn Biden’s victory. Now her own win as Arizona GOP chair is being questioned.

 Neither Ward nor Greg Safsten, the Arizona Republican Party’s executive director, immediately responded to messages from The Post early on Thursday.

-Arellano, who served on the advisory board for President Donald Trump’s Latino campaign arm, emphasized that he does not expect a recount to change the results of his race against Ward.
+Arellano, who served on the advisory board for President Donald Trump’s Latino campaign arm, emphasized he does not expect a recount to change the results of his race against Ward.
 But after dozens of other Arizona Republicans reached out to him to point out potential issues in at least two other races, he said he had to ask for a recount.

 Trump jumps into a divisive battle over the Republican Party — with a threat to start a ‘MAGA Party’